-Kodaiji, which is formally named Jubuzan Koodai-ji, was established in 1606 by Nene, the widow of Toyotomi Hideyoshi, in order to pray for her late husband.
-This temple belongs to the Rinzai school of Zen Buddhism, and is the largest of the sub-temples belonging to the Kennin-ji Temple branch of this sect.
+Kodaiji Temple, which is formally named Jubuzan Koodai-ji, was established in 1606 by Nene, the widow of Toyotomi Hideyoshi, in order to pray for her late husband.
+This temple belongs to the Rinzai school of Zen Buddhism and is the largest of the sub-temples belonging to the Kennin-ji Temple branch of this sect.

 Address: Kyoto, Higashiyama, Kodaiji Shimokawaracho 526